task-proxemics/XLeRobot/Assembly.md

 ## 🔋 Place the Battery 🛒

 - You can put it anywhere you like on the middle or lower level of the cart to maintain a low center of mass.
 The battery has an anti-slip bottom so it won't easily silde during normal operations.
-    - I keep it on the middle level for shorter cable runs and easy access (for hiking and camping).
+    - I keep it on the middle level for shorter cable runs and easy access (for my 🥾hiking and 🏕️camping).
-- Just in case you also accidentally throw this manual away, [here it is](https://github.com/Vector-Wangel/XLeRobot/blob/main/others/Manual_Anker_SOLIX_C300_DC_Portable_Power_Station.pdf).
+- Just in case you also accidentally throw the battery manual away, [here it is](https://github.com/Vector-Wangel/XLeRobot/blob/main/others/Manual_Anker_SOLIX_C300_DC_Portable_Power_Station.pdf).

 ![image](https://github.com/user-attachments/assets/c29b14c7-9bd7-45a9-bebd-8a7308a18a2a)

 ##  🧵 Last, Wiring 🧵
-- Up til now, this is what XLeRobot should look like:
+- Up til now, this is what XLeRobot should look like without the battery:

 ![image](https://github.com/user-attachments/assets/395e00c7-b8cf-4c4e-ac41-4b80c93c81a4)